 Identifying Spider Mites On Plants

 Spider mites are less than 1 mm (0.04 in) in size and vary in color.
-They lay small, spherical, initially transparent eggs and many species spin silk webbing to help protect the colony from predators; they get the “spider” part of their common name from this webbing.
+They lay small, spherical, initially transparent or translucent eggs and many species spin silk webbing to help protect the colony from predators; they get the “spider” part of their common name from this webbing.

 Spider mite infestations are particularly common during hot, dry summer weather.

-Signs of a Spider Mite Infestation
+Signs Of A Spider Mite Infestation

 - Your plants look discolored with a yellow or bronze tinge